 We have a comprehensive approach to inequality which includes financing groups at risk of social exclusion.

 During 2020, with the input of our senior leadership we shaped our ambition to be a more diverse and inclusive organisation.
 A Diversity and Inclusion Officer was appointed in December 2020.
 In The Netherlands, we have signed the Diversity Charter (see diversiteitinbedrijf.nl).
 We regularly report and take soundings on diversity and inclusion at stakeholder meetings.
-Diversity and inclusion will remain high on our list of priorities in 2021.
+Diversity and inclusion will remain high on our list of priorities in the coming years.

 This work also translates into loans to businesses and organisations that serve and employ people with disabilities or who are otherwise at risk of exclusion.
 We actively support refugees financially through several initiatives across Europe.
 For example, PAX in The Netherlands: Peace organisation PAX has found refugees from Syria willing to tell their personal story.